 Of course, not every member of the Hile side of the family carried that surname, so some of the photos may carry the names of Kennedy, Smith, Coppedge, Duke, Dameron, and Christian, to name just a few.
 Other related-family photos can be found in The Bousman Family Connection as well.

+Here are a few images of the Hile family.
+The rest can be found here.
 Click on a thumbnail below to launch a larger, full-size image and caption.
 Feel free to comment, as well.
 Please check back occasionally, as more photos and captions are added.

 My DNA testing has conclusively proven that I am not as Korean as I once thought I was.

 It was hard to leave the Bay Area but Ella had another destination down the road she had also longed to see.
 We got a lunch of pie, cakes and milk, and hastened to the train and around four o”clock we were on our way.
 The view all along the coast line was simply magnificent,…